MD, USA

 Annapolis and the American Revolution: Where a Nation Found Its Footing

 Long before the first shots rang out at Lexington and Concord, Annapolis, Maryland, had established itself as one of the most refined and politically sophisticated cities in British North America.
 By 1763, at the close of the French and Indian War, the town had reached what historians often describe as its colonial peak—a compact but elegant capital perched on the western shore of the Chesapeake Bay, home to wealthy planters, ambitious lawyers, and a vibrant culture of political debate.
-Its streets were lined with Georgian mansions, its harbor bustled with tobacco trade, and its State House served as the seat of one of the oldest representative legislatures in the colonies.
+Its streets were lined with Georgian mansions, its harbor bustled with tobacco trade, and its State House—whose construction began in 1772 on the site of two earlier capitol buildings and which remains today the oldest state capitol in continuous legislative use in the United States—served as the seat of one of the oldest representative legislatures in the colonies.
+The capitol has the distinction of being topped by the largest wooden dome in the United States constructed without nails — built of cypress beams held together by wooden pegs instead of nails —and a lightning rod designed by Benjamin Franklin was installed at its completion , a fitting symbol of the Enlightenment ideals that animated the city's political life.
 It was precisely this combination of wealth, political maturity, and civic pride that made Annapolis not merely a witness to the American Revolution but one of its most consequential stages.
 Between 1774 and 1786, events that took place in this small city helped ignite the independence movement, gave shape to the new nation's government, and set the precedent for civilian authority over the military—a principle that remains the bedrock of American democracy.